-The District is unable to provide conservation kits while our offices are closed in response to Covid-19.
-Kits will be available when our offices reopen to the public.
+Due to COVID-19 restrictions, water conversation kits are not available in our lobby.
+Kits will be available in our lobby once our offices reopen to the public.
 More information can be found on our Covid-19 response page.

 There are many ways each person can conserve water, small ways, like turning off the faucet when you brush your teeth, taking shorter showers and following a watering schedule for your lawn in the summer season.
 Larger ways to conserve water include using low flow showerheads and toilets, buying energy efficient washers.
 There are rebate programs available to encourage the use of more water efficient toilets.
 Working together we can all do our part to conserve water in our communities.